Authors

 Biography

 Alistair Noon was born in 1970 and grew up in Aylesbury, Bucks.
-Besides time spent in Russia and China, he has lived in Berlin since the early nineties, where he works as a professional translator.
-Following appearances at international sound poetry festivals in the mid- to late nineties, his work has appeared in magazines including Jacket, Poetry Wales and World Literature Today, as well as in several chapbooks and the full-length collection Earth Records.
+Besides time spent in Russia and China, he has lived in Berlin since the early nineties, where he works as a translator.
+He performed at international sound poetry festivals in the mid- to late nineties, and his work has appeared in magazines including Jacket, Poetry Wales, Shearsman and World Literature Today, anthologies including Sea Pie, Lung Jazz and The Best British Poetry 2013, as well as in chapbooks and collections including Earth Records, shortlisted for the 2013 Michael Murphy Memorial Prize, and The Kerosene Singing.
+His translations of the Russian poet Osip Mandelstam will appear from Shearsman Books in September 2018.

 Recordings